-What we're doing to achieve results: Communicating.
+What we're doing to achieve results: Hosting workshops and informational meetings that keep an open ling of communication available for all stakeholders.

 Number of meetings held to discuss issues between staff and industry in a year.

 Establish baseline and hold meetings as appropriate.